A position paper of the Association for Middle Level Education

 Fenzel, L. M. (2016).
 Transitions.
 In S. B. Mertens, M. M. Caskey, & N. Flowers (Eds.), The encyclopedia of middle grades education (2nd ed., pp. 411-414).
 Charlotte, NC: Information Age Publishing.

 Hertzog, J. C., & Morgan, P. (1998).
 Breaking the barriers between middle school and high school: Developing a transition team for student success.
 NASSP Bulletin, 82(597), 94-8. doi:10.1177/019263659808259716.

 Hertzog, J. C., & Morgan, P. (1999).
 Making the transition from middle level to high school.
 High School Magazine, 6(4), 26-30.

 Jackson, A. W., & Davis, G. A. (2000).
 Turning points 2000: Educating adolescents in the 21st century.
 New York, NY: Teachers College Press.

 Morgan, L. P., & Hertzog, C. J. (2001).
 Designing comprehensive transitions.
 Principal Leadership, 1(7), 10-18.

 Neild, R. (2009).
 Falling off track during the transition to high school: What we know and what can be done.
 Future of Children, 19(1), 53-76.

 Smith, M. L., Strahan, D. Patterson, B., Bouton, B., & McGaughey, N. (2018).
 Developmental aspects of young adolescents.
 In S. B. Mertens & M. M. Caskey (Eds.), Literature reviews in support of the middle level education research agenda (pp. 3-23).
 Charlotte, NC: Information Age Publishing.

 Southern Regional Education Board (2002).
-Opening doors to the future: Preparing low-achieving middle grades students to succeed in high school.
+Opening doors to the future: Preparing low-achieving middle grades student to succeed in high school.
 Atlanta: Author.